JulietteDecobert/Android-version/README.md

 # Android-version

-##Description of the application
+## Description of the application
 On this project, you will see differents android's versions.
 There will be one image corresponding to the versions wrirted next to it.

-##Contruction of the project:
+## Contruction of the project:
->Packages class
+> Packages class
--AndVersion.kt
+- AndVersion.kt
--AndVersionAdapters.kt
+- AndVersionAdapters.kt

 The MainActivity.kt !!!
 Traditionnaly ;)

->drawable:
+> drawable:
 cupcake
 donut
 eclair